 In the trial, the clinician will discuss the options between surgery and deferral of surgery with the patient and the patient may consent to their preferred option.

 If the mrTRG shows a poor response (mrTRG 3-5):

 Patients with a tumour that has shown little or no response have a high risk of recurrence and a worse overall prognosis.
 By detecting these poor responders before surgery, we plan to offer additional therapy in the hope that a response can be achieved which in turn should improve the patients prognosis.

 Led by Professor Gina Brown (Radiologist) and Mr Nick Battersby, this study will assess the feasibility of using the ‘mrTRG’ test to guide pre-surgical treatment.
 The primary aim of the study is to improve overall survival in rectal cancer.

 The trial is currently open and recruiting patients, with several more centres due to join the study in the very near future.
-For further information on TRIGGER, please contact Michelle Frost on email@example.com.
+For further information on TRIGGER, please contact Xian van Gelder on firstname.lastname@example.org.